fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 plot_scale
   The scale of the x and y axis for the plots.
 The options are 'loglog', 'logy', 'logx' and 'linear'.
-If this is not set it will default back to default.
+If this is not set it will default to 'linear'.

 function
   This defines the function that will be used as a model for the fitting.